ANT1

 Antenna, better known as ANT1, is a free-to-air television network airing in Greece.
 The alternate spelling is wordplay in Greek; ena (ένα) is the Greek number 1 (one), thus ANT1 is pronounced the same as Antenna (Αντέννα).
 It launched on 31 December 1989, and is owned by Antenna Group.
 ANT1 had been a popular network in Greece for years with its line up of soap series including dramas Lampsi and Kalimera Zoi.
+Antenna TV studios are located in the Athens suburb of Marousi.

 History

 The first broadcast of the channel was on 31 December 1989.
-Antenna Group also runs Easy 97.2 and Rythmos 94.9 in Athens, as well as international networks ANT1 Satellite (from America), ANT1 Pacific (from Australia) and ANT1 Europe which broadcast the best of ANT1 programming to audiences abroad.
-It also owns a stake in Makedonia TV also with national coverage in Greece, and through third parties Easy 97.5 based in Thessaloniki.

 Programs that were once shown on ANT1 include CBS Evening News from the U.S. ANT1 Satellite News was also shown until the late 1990s.
-Antenna TV studios are located in the Athens suburb of Marousi.
-The station broadcasts terrestrially via a network of repeaters throughout all of Greece and Cyprus.

-Antenna is led by Theodore Kyriakou.
-He served as Executive Vice President of the Antenna Group S.A. (from 1995) and as Chief Operating Officer (from September 1998) until his appointment in March 1999 as Chief Executive Officer, a position which he held until his appointment in January 2002 as Group Vice Chairman.
+Antenna was founded by Minos Kyriakou and today is led by Theodore Kyriakou.
+He served as Executive Vice President of the ANT1 Group S.A. (from 1995) and as Chief Operating Officer (from September 1998) until his appointment in March 1999 as Chief Executive Officer, a position which he held until his appointment in January 2002 as Group Vice Chairman.
 Mr. Kyriakou has been a Director since September 1998.